 A Comprehensive Testing Menu To Protect Athletes, Consumers, And Animals

 The list of dangerous and banned substances is a constantly evolving one, as competitors seek to use substances not being tested for and unscrupulous manufacturers move to cash in or prop up their products with less expensive yet often more dangerous compounds or new designer drugs.
-These problematic substances, which may include anabolic steroids, stimulants, beta 2 agonists, diuretics/masking agents, muscle relaxers, and painkillers usually are not listed on the ingredients list.
+These problematic substances, which may include anabolic steroids, stimulants, SARMs, beta 2 agonists, peptide hormones, diuretics/masking agents, muscle relaxers, painkillers and more usually are not listed on the ingredients list.

 We also offer protection to equines and canines.
 Our clinical laboratory science including drug-testing protection to racing animals.
 Our equine and canine screen adds additional drugs to our standard menu that are banned by the Federation Equine International (FEI) and the Thoroughbred Owners and Breeders Association (TOBA).
 BSCG offers testing for animal supplements as well as compounded medications.

 The Importance of a Top Laboratory

 Athletes and consumers might think that any laboratory can analyze a dietary supplement for the presence of drugs or contaminants.
 The truth is that detection of such compounds is a highly intricate science that should be carried out only by an organization experienced in testing for banned substances using methods that have been validated to perform in complex supplement matrices.
 This is why it’s so important to utilize clinical laboratory science.